OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-in such close proximity, you may have often overlooked Maida.
-Whether you want lazy afternoons sharing a bottle of wine by the canal, or plenty of pints whilst enjoying live music, you’ll find it here.
-Rad our guide to Maida Vale’s must-try venues.
+With bustling Notting Hill and Camden Town in proximity, you may have often overlooked Maida Vale.
+Whether you want lazy afternoons sharing a bottle of wine by the canal, or plenty of pints while enjoying live music, you’ll find it in Culture Trip’s guide to the area’s must-try pubs.